-- 3. Rotate the boiler up to wall plate and engage retaining bracket, securing with the two nuts. - 4.
-Ensure the boiler is secured with the retaining bracket. - 5.
-Remove red pipe protection caps from the FLOW and RETURN connections.
+3. Rotate the boiler up to wall plate and engage retaining bracket, securing with the two nuts.

+4. Ensure the boiler is secured with the retaining bracket.

+5. Remove red pipe protection caps from the FLOW and RETURN connections.

-10.4 Making the Water Connections (Fig. 25)
+Making the Water Connections (Fig. 25)

-- 1. The boiler has two side water connections which are labelled FLOW and RETURN.
-The front connection is the flow pipe and the rear threaded connection is the return. - 2.
-It is essential that the flow and return pipes are connected to the boiler correctly.
-The flow connection incorporates the boiler thermostats and a flow switch. - 3.
-The boiler connections will accept 22mm fittings.
+I. The boiler has two side water connections which are labelled FLOW and RETURN.
+The front connection is the flow pipe and the rear threaded connection is the return.

+2. It is essential that the flow and return pipes are connected to the boiler correctly.
+The flow connection incorporates the boiler thermostats and a flow switch.

+3. The boiler connections will accept 22mm fittings.

-NOTE: On 30 models 28mm pipe should be used to connect to the boiler flow and return using suitable reducing fittings.
+NOTE: When the output is at setting 5 (see Section 12.1) 28mm pipe should be used to connect to the boiler flow and return using suitable reducing fittings.